NTUC Income Gro Capital Ease: 3-Year Endowment Plan with 1.96% p.a. Guaranteed Returns

 Are you someone who’s looking for a place to hold your savings for the short term?

-NTUC Income has recently added a new one to the market, after launching the Capita Plus plan earlier in March.
+NTUC Income has recently added a new one to the market, after launching the Capital Plus plan earlier in March.

 Disclaimer: This is not a sponsored post, and this does not constitute financial advice.
 We just hope to share information to help you make smarter personal finance decisions.